quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 : \[a description of the event category\]

 Reference:
-: \[to a specification defining the schema defining the event category\]
+: \[to a specification defining the event schema defining the event category\]

 ## Extending the Data Field {#data-field}